numaproj/numalogic/docs/quick-start.md

 Numalogic can also be paired with our streaming platform [Numaflow](https://numaflow.numaproj.io/), to build streaming ML pipelines where Numalogic can be used in [UDF](https://numaflow.numaproj.io/user-defined-functions/).

-### Prerequiste
+### Prerequisite

 - [Numaflow](https://numaflow.numaproj.io/quick-start/#installation)

 ### Running the Simple Numalogic Pipeline

-Once Numaflow is installed, create a simple Numalogic pipeline, which takes in timeseries data, does the pre-processing, training, inference and post-processing.
+Once Numaflow is installed, create a simple Numalogic pipeline, which takes in time-series data, does the pre-processing, training, inference, and post-processing.

-For building this pipeline, navigate to [numalogic-simple-pipeline](https://github.com/numaproj/numalogic/tree/main/examples) under examples folder and execute the following commands.
+For building this pipeline, navigate to [numalogic-simple-pipeline](https://github.com/numaproj/numalogic/tree/main/examples) under the examples folder and execute the following commands.

-1. Build the docker image, import to k3d and apply the pipeline.
+1. Build the docker image, import it to k3d, and apply the pipeline.
 ```
 docker build -t simple-numalogic-pipeline . && k3d image import docker.io/library/simple-numalogic-pipeline